-Introducing ' her Majesty’ Sicilian eggplant caponata: is one of the quintessential Sicilian dishes, but there are countless variants served on the boards of the island.
+Introducing ' her Majesty’ Sicilian eggplant caponata: It is one of the typical Sicilian cuisine par excellence, but there are countless variants served on the boards of the island.
 More or less vinegar, with or without pine nuts, There are those who will put us even the peppers.
 Vegetarian dish but rich and unique flavor, eggplant caponata is characterized dall'agrodolce.
 This is the variant of my family, the only one I really satisfies, so much so that I don't ever order restaurant caponata because rest invariably disappointed.
 The eggplant caponata is a respectable starter, But if you want to use it as the second is ideal with the cutlets, meat or fish, But even with a simple straightforward swordfish, Grilled.
 I will not make it so long because the Sicilian caponata is fine as it is, didn't need my chatter!
 I recommend just to taste the eggplant caponata strictly cold, never hot or even warm.
 You can use red wine vinegar, Sicilian tradition, or, as advised me a chef, to apples which is a bit’ more delicate, especially if you're not used to the sweet and sour sauce.
 Yet, I was advised of the possibility of blanch the celery before proceeding with the recipe: I do not do it to prepare the eggplant caponata use only the heart of celery, tender.
 It has also been reported the use of tomato paste diluted with lukewarm water in place of the tomato pulp, take your pick.
 I'm used’ instead a variant 'heretical', and therefore it can not be defined eggplant caponata to Palermo, one that also adds potatoes and / or peppers.
 That being said, found on my You Tube Channel even the video recipe, so you have no excuse not to prepare…

 THE CAPONATA SICILYPrint This